Do you have any general advice for a repository or cultural institution seeking grant support?

-- Not all grants require a 50/50 match.
-Each grant announcement will explain the financial requirements for that program.
+- Each grant announcement will explain the financial requirements for that program.
 An applicant's cost-share contribution can be made up of a number of items, including salaries and fringe benefits of existing staff and indirect costs.
 Contact the Commission staff for additional assistance with budget questions.

 To whom should we address letters of support?

-- Letters of support should be addressed to Kathleen Williams, Executive Director NHPRC.
+- Letters of support should be addressed to Christopher Eck, Executive Director NHPRC.
 They should be included along with the other supplemental materials.

 Can I receive a grant to research and publish a book?

-- The Commission supports only the publication of collections of historical documents and records.
+- No. Projects to research and publish scholarly or popular historical works and family or local histories are not eligible for NHPRC support.
+The Commission supports only the publication of collections of historical documents and records.
 See the Publishing Historical Records in Documentary Editions announcement for more details.
-Projects to research and publish scholarly or popular historical works and family or local histories are not eligible for NHPRC support.